- Height: 14-18 inches

 - Comparable Breeds: Border Terrier, Dandie Dinmont Terrier

 You may know it as the “Weiner Dog,” but its actual breed name is Dachshund.
 Known for its long, stretched-out appearance and short legs, there are three types of Dachshunds: long-haired, wired-haired and short-haired.
-The only difference between the three is size and coat description.
+The only difference between the three is size and coat description; the distinct build is the same in any of the types.

 Boasting a regal and intelligent expression on its face, the Dachshund has a long head with protruding and arched eyebrows, a long muzzle with a scissor bite and very strong teeth.
 Its eyes are either brownish black or deep red.
 Another distinguishing characteristic is its long ears that are soft to the touch.